 - Each sequence must contain one card of each rank.

-- The ranks in each sequence must be sorted as follows: King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
+- The ranks in each sequence must be sorted and complete as follows: King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 You finish the sequence with an Ace.

-As we already mentioned, 54 cards are dealt to ten piles in the middle of the table, the tableau.
+At the beginning of each round, 54 cards are dealt to ten piles in the middle of the table.
 The first four piles contain six cards, while the other six piles contain five cards.
-The top card of each pile is revealed.
+That is the tableau.

 - descending order of ranks: King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace

-- The moving card must be one rank lower than the target card, no gaps allowed.
+- The moving card must be one rank lower than the target card – no gaps allowed.

 At the Spider Palace, you can play several rounds at one table and continuously collect points there.
 A table ends when the selected maximum number of rounds is finished.
 At the end of a table, the highest total score wins.

 |1 Suit||2 Suit*||4 Suit*|